Heroic Old-School Roleplaying

 • Each encounter is assumed to take at least one full turn to complete.

-• This includes time to regroup, bind wounds, clean weapons, rest, etc.
+• This includes time to regroup, bind wounds, clean weapons, etc.

 Typical Actions